Sebastian-Inaba/INABA-Log/README.md

 ### Progress Updates

-- Fixed new post detail page which fetches post data via slug
+- Fixed new post page

-- Also added a featured posts component that will also be used on the posts page
+- But i have a scroll problem on the page and the page change messes up scroll, i will have to fix that

+- Also have to fix filter to cus it doesn't work on category's

+* **TL;DR:**
+Post page is now functional with post listings.
+But...
+- Scroll behavior has occasional jumps due to Lenis(i assume), not sure why.
+- Pagination page resets view to top on page 1 but not 2(why?).
+- Search/filter does not filter by categories yet.

 #### Full Design Example (might not be final product)